Ways to Support St Peter’s

 All gifts make a difference.
 Make a one-off donation or contribute by direct debit at intervals of your choice; and donate to the project of your choice.
 You can make an online donation here.

 There are many opportunities for corporate, trust and individual sponsorships at St Peter’s.
 You may wish to consider sponsorship of a capital project, research project, scholarship or prize, or one of a range of educational, cultural and sporting events which occur each year.
-Please contact the Director of Advancement to discuss your options in greater detail.
+Please contact the Director of Marketing and Communications, Ruth Crampton to discuss your options in greater detail.

 An endowment is another way to make a significant and lasting gift to St Peter’s.
 The capital gifted is invested in perpetuity and only the interest is used, for scholarships or other programmes of donor interest.
-Please contact the Director of Advancement to discuss your options in greater detail.
+Please contact the Advancement Office to discuss your options in greater detail.

 Gifts of Other Assets